 Another situation that can occur is that a respondent may deem it best to appeal a Title IX sanction that is otherwise acceptable on the grounds that it is excessive to the findings out of concern that the complainant may appeal the sanction as being insufficient.
 If the complainant appeals in this manner and the complainant's appeal is granted, the concern would be that the appeal deadline would be over for the respondent after the respondent receives a less favorable sanction due to the complainant's appeal.
 At times, the decision to appeal can be complicated, and an experienced attorney-advisor can help a respondent decide the best court of action, and altogether navigate the Title IX appeals process.

-The stakes are always high when a college student is accused of a Title IX charge whether in New Jersey, Pennsylvania, or nationwide.
+The stakes are always high when a college student is accused of a Title IX charge and that is the case regardless of the specific school or allegation involved.
 Regardless of a school's specific Title IX disciplinary process, an accused student and their family have to be concerned about both the short and long-term consequences of an adverse Title IX finding, and consequent sanctions.

 Students and parents must understand that graduate schools, many employers, and professional licensing boards in the case of students pursuing the goal of becoming a doctor, attorney, or nurse for example, will inquire into a student's school disciplinary record.
 This can be the case even if the issue took place years earlier.
 Potential long-term implications aside, an accused student and their parents have to consider how more immediate plans can be impacted.
 Obtaining an internship, a first offer of employment, or being admitted to graduate school is often highly-competitive.
 This reality is not exclusive to the nation's most prestigious schools and employers because almost everything is more competitive today.
 As may expected, when a graduate school or employer learns of a student's disciplinary record, especially one involving Title IX findings, it can seriously jeopardize one's chances of acceptance or employment.